 - Get Help At the Genius Bar

 Want even more help getting up to speed?
-MacMost has a general course on using macOS Big Sur.
-It includes 60 video tutorials, with more than 4 hours of video instruction.
+MacMost has a general course on using macOS Ventura It includes 48 video tutorials, with more than 5 hours of video instruction.